thinkty/fa23-cs355-group-project/README.md

 ### Security Goal

-If the RSA assumption holds, and H is modeled as a random function mapping onto ℤ*N, then RSA-FDH is secure s.t. the adversary should not be able to forge a valid signature on any message not authenticated by the sender.
+If the RSA assumption holds, and H is a irreversible hash function that is modeled as a random function mapping onto ℤ*N, then RSA-FDH is secure s.t. the adversary should not be able to forge a valid signature on any message not authenticated by the sender.
 Alice and Bob should only be able to learn the number of overlaps, and the contents of the overlapping segment.

 ### Signature Scheme